 Students must retain a copy of each item submitted for assessment.
 This must be despatched to USQ within 24 hours if required by the Examiner.

-In accordance with University's Assignment Extension Policy (Regulation 5.6.1), the examiner of a course may grant an extension of the due date of an assignment in extenuating circumstances. (a) Since the report assessment is team-based, no team extensions will normally be granted on the basis of a single team member's illness or incapacity.
+In accordance with University Policy, the Examiner may grant an extension of the due date of an assignment in extenuating circumstances. (a) Since the report assessment is team-based, no team extensions will normally be granted on the basis of a single team member's illness or incapacity.
 It is expected that the team will devise alternative solutions to cover the shortfall in allocated duties or roles amongst other team members. (b) The examiner may vary this requirement only when there are substantial grounds such as re-forming of teams due to high levels of student withdrawals or attrition. (c) Individual submissions such as the portfolio or reflection will not be bound by these strictures and the examiner may at his/her discretion grant such extensions of the due date as are compatible with the timely reporting of final grades.

 Students who do not have regular access to postal services for the submission of paper-based assessments, or regular access to Internet services for electronic submission, or are otherwise disadvantaged by these regulations may be given special consideration.
 They should contact the examiner of the course to negotiate such special arrangements prior to the submission date.

-Students who have undertaken all of the required assessments in a course butwho have failed to meet some of the specified objectives of a course within the normally prescribed time may be awarded one of the temporary grades: IM (Incomplete - Make up), IS (Incomplete - Supplementary Examination) or ISM(Incomplete -Supplementary Examination and Make up).
-A temporary grade will only be awarded when, in the opinion of the examiner, a student will be able to achieve the remaining objectives of the course after a period of non-directed personal study.
+Students who have undertaken all of the required assessments in a course but who have failed to meet some of the specified objectives of a course within the normally prescribed time may be awarded one of the temporary grades: IM (Incomplete - Make up), IS (Incomplete - Supplementary Examination) or ISM (Incomplete -Supplementary Examination and Make up).
+A temporary grade will only be awarded when, in the opinion of the examiner, a student will be able to achieve the remaining objectives of the course after a period of non-directed

 Students who, for medical, family/personal, or employment-related reasons, are unable to complete an assignment or to sit for an examination at the scheduled time may apply to defer an assessment in a course.
 Such a request must be accompanied by appropriate supporting documentation.
 One of the following temporary grades may be awarded IDS (Incomplete - Deferred Examination; IDM (Incomplete Deferred Make-up); IDB (Incomplete - Both Deferred Examination and Deferred Make-up).